Retail vacancy and transformation: how can cities cope?

-This study was done in collaboration with 26 middle large Dutch municipalities.
+This study was done in collaboration with 26 middle large Dutch municipalities and the Retail agenda.

-A prolongued decrease in retail demand leads to transformations of retail properties into other use, mostly at the edge of the shopping areas.
-This mechanism helps reduce structural vacancy when demand is falling.
-During the Great Recession (2010-2015) some 2% of retail properties was transformed in this way.
-Further transformation potential is estimated to be another 2%.
+We find that a prolongued decrease in retail demand leads to transformations of retail properties into other use, mostly at the edge of the shopping areas.
+This mechanism helps reduce structural vacancy when demand is falling, but it only works when there is sufficient demand for land in the region.
+In the Netherlands, during the Great Recession (2010-2015) some 2% of retail properties was transformed in this way.
+Another possibility to tackle retail vacancy is invest in amenities that make a shopping area more attractive for the visitors.

 These findings are based on a model of competition between the retail and the residential land use, which we estimated on Dutch data (see figure above).